 management for both residential and commercial customers.
 We are state licensed by the Connecticut Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For New Haven pest control of wildlife, just give us a call at 203-635-4650 -
+For New Haven pest control of wildlife, just give us a call at 203-584-9038 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!